-Thanks to outstanding preparatory work ahead of an International Commission for the Conservation of Atlantic Tunas (ICCAT) meeting, the coalition secured a big policy win in the final days of 2022.
-After pushing the EU to submit a proposal on nationals and securing alliances with NOAA, UK and Canadian representatives, a new measure mandated ICCAT countries to act against operators, owners, logistics, and service providers (including insurance and financial services) linked to IUU fishing.
-ICCAT is the first Regional Fisheries Management Organisation to target beneficial owners in this way and follows a European Commission commitment to greater transparency on beneficial ownership to identify those responsible for illegal fishing.
-This move is the culmination of several years of persistent advocacy from the coalition.
+Thanks to outstanding preparatory work ahead of an ICCAT meeting, the coalition secured a big policy win in the final days of 2022.
+After pushing the EU to submit a proposal on nationals, and by securing alliances with NOAA, Defra and Canadian representatives, a new measure mandated that ICCAT countries are to act against operators, owners (including beneficial owners), logistics and service providers (including communications, insurance or any other financial services) linked to IUU fishing.
+ICCAT is thus the first RFMO to explicitly include beneficial owners in such a measure.
+This came on the heels of a European Commission Communication in June in which it committed to promote transparency on beneficial ownership of corporate structures to identify those responsible for illegal fishing activities.
+The coalition had requested the EU act along these lines for many years.